 People like these are the creators of stable economies, inclusive societies, good governance and safe environment on earth.
-They lead us to sustainable development and are the ones who will change the world for good.
-They are passionate, skilled and knowledgeable in alleviating poverty and in fair distribution of solutions to the farthest areas.
+They lead us in a democratic way.
+They are passionate, skilled and knowledgeable in alleviating poverty and in fair distribution of solutions to the remotest areas.
 Above all, they love everyone.
 Despite their ability to shake the world, they are humble, understanding, and trustworthy.

 You will be surprised to see that most of sustainability threats derive from what we call opportunities that we run after every day and night.
 The problem is not insufficient finance, insufficient time, or lack of will.
 The problem is not a lack of skills and knowledge.
 The problem is a lack of proper attitude in the search-for-survival process.
-We fail to use our passion, skills and knowledge to maintain sustainability because of our wrong attitudes.
 Let me tell you how:

-- We have very shocking inequality in economy and living standards: Before the industrial revolution, the word was fairly equal in problems and solutions.
+- We have very shocking inequality in economy and living standards.
+Before the industrial revolution, the word was fairly equal in problems and solutions.
 But look now.
 The rich became richer while the poor became poorer.
-The weak cannot easily make it because the strong keeps strength on their own and don’t want to share.
 Powerful people celebrate victories while the weak are in tears behind the scene.
-Fair resource and happiness distribution please.
+We need fair resource and happiness distribution!

-- We still dwell on unjust leadership systems: Some of us say justice doesn’t exist because of what they experience.
-We’re in a world where men still have a voice over women, where guns are peace-building tools, and where basic human rights are compromised by a few commodities.
+- We still dwell on unjust leadership systems.
+Some of us say justice doesn’t exist because of what they experience.
+We’re in a world where men still have a voice over women, where guns dominate the peace-building process, and where basic human rights are compromised in exchange of pennies and cents.
 Why can’t we make peace talks work?
-Why should some of us enjoy the sufferance of the others?

-- We have poorer social inclusion and less love: Futurist warned us when they said love would become low.
+- We have poorer social inclusion and less love.
+Futurist warned us when they said love would become low.
 This has happened already.
 In secrecy is where dark acts are planned and implemented.
-We need more light on what’s happening.
 As long as wealth is concerned, we blindfold others, exclude them, marginalize them and eliminate them for us to maximize our gains or to hide our bad deeds.
 Transparent systems and processes are more than needed.

-- We are environmental illiterates: When we need to eat, we don’t care about tomorrow or after tomorrow.
+- We are environmental illiterates.
+When we need to eat, we don’t care about tomorrow or after tomorrow.
 We get what we want, dump the waste, and run away.
 At the moment, we avoid to remember that the more we take out of the environment, the more exhausted it becomes.
-We dig deep.
-We tear and shear.
 We don’t care about long-term damages as long as we meet our short term needs.
-What will happen when the world is paralyzed due to its complete failure to carry our heavy burdens?
-We have to be realistic about our actions and effects.
+We have to be realistic about our actions and their effects.

-- We create scary technologies: We create many insecure technologies that if we don’t keep them safe, we’ll blow this planet.
-Let’s mind the way our “free for all” tech offers will affect us and our surrounding before we distribute them.
-Let’s also leave room for natural processes to work as usual.
+- We create scary technologies: We create many delicate technologies that might blow up this planet.
+Let’s leave room for natural processes to work as usual.
 We’re still on earth that runs through natural, not artificial, processes.
 You can’t digitalize everything and ensure absolute safety at the same time.

 A sustainable remedy

 Serious problems require serious solutions.
 Here is what we need to do to become and remain sustainable.
 Nothing is new at all.
-But mastering each of the following requires repeated training, and support form others.
+But mastering each of the following requires repeated training and joint support.
 I am trying to live by these 6 attitudes and have made great progress so far.
 It’s not easy.
 But it’s possible.

-- Put attitude first: Instead of testing your fit for a career through knowledge or skills, give yourself a trial exercise and see how appropriate you do the work.
+- Put attitude first: Instead of testing your fit for a career through knowledge and skills, give yourself a trial exercise and see how appropriate you do the work.
 The way you naturally behave and approach the work is unique.
 It comes from your inner character.
-While you can build your skills and passion, attitude is a set of values that you don’t just express, but that you live by every day, every time.
-Improve your attitude and the rest will be sorted out.
+Attitude is a set of values that you don’t just express, but that you live by every day.
+Improve it and the rest will be sorted out.

 - Educate for change: Teach people how to respect themselves and others.
 Teach them universal human rights.
-Teach students how to create healthy relationships with others in all parts and stages of life.
-Teach students how to learn and how to create real solutions not just new things.
+Teach students how to learn and how to create real solutions not just “new things”.
 Everyone struggles with these things, so being introduced to them at school can prepare us ahead of time and potentially boost success in our future.
-Schools like African Leadership University and University of Edinburgh are trying to do this through their Global Challenges majors.
-More than ever, we need to teach people how to know who they are, what they want and how to live in harmony with the rest of the world.

 - Ban all unhealthy paths to wealth: Smuggling, corruption, theft, piracy, coups, deforestation, fracking, human trafficking, poaching, etc.